Shape the future of Transit Public Safety in Los angeles

 earn up to $130,499 per year

-Entry Level Police Officers begin their law enforcement career by providing sworn public safety services across the Metro transit system through patrol, enforcement, and community engagement, while completing required training and field development.
+Entry Level Police Officers begin their law enforcement career by providing sworn public safety services across the Metro transit system through patrol, enforcement and community engagement, while completing required training and field development.

 Lateral Police Officer